 In Lynn’s blog she use ^C^CPEDIT;y;; It would work fine too.
 What’s the difference?
 Let’s compare to what we do.

-- ^C^C is just the same to what we do.
+- ^C^C is just the same as what we do.

-- she use PEDIT instead of _PEDIT.
-Mostly using either one of it works fine.
+- she uses PEDIT instead of _PEDIT.
+Mostly using either one of them works fine.
 Adding underscore is an AutoCAD convention so this macro can be used by AutoCAD in any other language.
 If you use English, then there’s no difference with or without underscore.

 Not different at all, aren’t they?

 Now we have done with creating command.
 Now we have to define a new shortcut menu.
-Look at customize section.
-Find shortcut menus group.
-Right click on it, and click new shortcut menu.
+Look at the customize section.
+Find the shortcut menus group.
+Right-click on it, and click the new shortcut menu.
 Rename it to Line Object Menu.

 What are we doing?
 We define a condition, when this menu should appear.
 We want this menu appear when we select line.
 But it won’t appear when we select other type of objects.
 We have created the menu, but haven’t define the condition.
 Now we add this condition on properties section, aliases field.

 Click ‘…’ button on this field.
 Use it, don’t type directly on the text field.
 Type on each line as follow: